Fernando López Tuero: Agricultural epidemic

-In the latter part of the 19th Century, an epidemic was affecting the agricultural industry of Puerto Rico.
-Among the crops affected was the sugar cane, whose main product "sugar" was vital to Puerto Rico's economy.
+In the late 19th century an epidemic was affecting the agricultural industry of Puerto Rico.
+Among the crops affected was sugarcane, whose main product, sugar, was vital to the island’s economy.
+Sugarcane planters faced a severe decline in yields due to a mysterious die-off in cane fields.
 The Spanish colonial government created an emergency commission composed of scientists, which included Dr. Agustín Stahl and Fernando López Tuero, to study the situation.
-Stahl concluded that the epidemic was caused by a "germ" in the terrain, however his findings were inconclusive.
-In 1894 Fernando López Tuero, the director and head agronomist of the Agronomical Station of Río Piedras, discovered that the cause of the epidemic was the white grub (Phyllophaga).
+Stahl suggested that a soil-borne “germ” was responsible, but available evidence was inconclusive.

+As director and head agronomist of the Agronomical Station of Río Piedras, López Tuero conducted field inspections and root analyses in 1894, demonstrating that the true cause of the epidemic was the white grub, larvae of scarab beetles of the genus Phyllophaga, which feed on the roots of grasses and other plants.
+His diagnosis overturned previous theories and allowed for the development of targeted pest-control measures.